gauxs/sysd/hld/encoding/README.md

 - using the base64 Index Table, the decimals will be again converted to a string according to the table format
 - finally, we will get the encoded version of our input string.

+**Note I**: An **escape sequence** in a programming language is a sequence of characters that doesn't represent itself when used inside string literal or character.
+It is composed of two or more characters starting with backslash \.
+For example: \n represents new line.

-**Note**: We encode text using UTF-8 to binary and then binary to base-64 text via Base-64 encoding.
+**Note II**: We encode text using UTF-8 to binary and then binary to base-64 text via Base-64 encoding.
 When you have some binary data that you want to ship across a network, you generally don't do it by just streaming the bits and bytes over the wire in a raw format.
 Why? because some media are made for streaming text.
 You never know -- some protocols may interpret your binary data as control characters (like a modem), or your binary data could be screwed up because the underlying protocol might think that you've entered a special character combination (like how FTP translates line endings).
 So to get around this, people encode the binary data into characters.
 Base64 is one of these types of encodings.

-**Note**: We can send the text data directly over the network thus removing UTF-8 and Base-64 but this won't be compatible with some of the existing system like SMTP.
+**Note III**: We can send the text data directly over the network thus removing UTF-8 and Base-64 but this won't be compatible with some of the existing system like SMTP.
 Base64 is also widely used for sending e-mail attachments.
 This is required because SMTP—in its original form—was designed to transport 7-bit ASCII characters only.

 ## References